 This guide will cover the entire process of claiming an injury caused by an accident on a cruise ship.
 It pertains to both members of the public who are taking a cruise holiday and the staff that work for the cruise line who fall ill or suffer injuries in an accident at work and want to make cruise ship compensation claims.

 Additionally, it will cover everything you need to know about claiming, so you understand what your legal team is doing for you at every stage.
-And it will also cover issues such as the personal injury claims time limit.
+And it will also cover issues such as the personal injury claims time limit, which is usually 3 years from the date of your accident, although there could be exceptions.
 Although you won’t find an online personal injury claims calculator on this page, you will find a table detailing typical compensation amounts for a full range of injuries that might be sustained via an accident on a cruise ship.

-If you require any additional information once you have read this cruise ship accident claims guide, please call Accident Claims UK on the number at the bottom of this page, and we will do our best to assist you, whether you were injured on a cruise ship package holiday, or want to know whether the Athens Convention would affect your claim.
+If you require any additional information once you have read this cruise ship accident claims guide, please call Accident Claims UK on the number at the bottom of this page.
+We are registered in England and we will do our best to assist you, whether you were injured on a cruise ship package holiday, or want to know whether the Athens Convention would affect your claim and how the Athens Convention applies to cruise ships.

 What Are The Most Common Accidents, Injuries, And Illnesses On Cruise Ships?